kelechi055/kelechi055/README.md

   <li>
     :writing_hand: What im currently working on: A Wheel of Fortune Game
   <li>
-    :people_hugging: Im open to collaborate on various projects—hmu!
+    :people_hugging: Im open to collaborating on various projects—hmu!
   </li>

 ### 🫱🏾‍🫲🏾 Let's Connect!